MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-network.md

 > For an external network, that is, a network managed through a vendor network-management console or virtual switch extension manager outside of VMM, you can configure settings through the vendor network-management console and allow them to be imported from the vendor network-management database into VMM.

 ## Guidelines for IP address pools
-In general, create IP address pools where you will use static IP addressing or load balancing; also create IP address pools on logical networks that will be the foundation for VM networks supporting network virtualization.
-VMM uses IP address pools to assign IP addresses to Hyper-V hosts that you deploy through VMM, and to Windows-based virtual machines that you deploy through VMM, regardless of the type of host they are running on (Hyper-V or VMware ESX).
+In general, create IP address pools where you'll use static IP addressing or load balancing; also create IP address pools on logical networks that will be the foundation for VM networks supporting network virtualization.
+VMM uses IP address pools to assign IP addresses to Hyper-V hosts that you deploy through VMM, and to Windows-based virtual machines that you deploy through VMM, regardless of the type of host they're running on (Hyper-V or VMware ESX).

 The following table provides detailed guidelines.
 Additional information about IP address pools is provided after the table.